kermitt2/entity-fishing/doc/restAPI.rst

 (4) language
 """"""""""""
 When the source language (parameters language) is pre-set the language is considered certain, and the language identifier is not used.

-..(5) resultLanguages
-.."""""""""""""""""""
-..The additional parameter resultLanguages providing a list of language codes, permits to get the wikipedia pages, if they exist, of such additional languages.
-..Currently only English, German, French, Italian and Spanish wikipedia are supported.

 (5) mentions
 """"""""""""